Hear It From Me

 I started to compare myself and question why I was struggling, why do I feel so ill all the time, it was never ending trips to the doctors, I stopped going out because of my attacks, I cried everyday, I hated the way I looked, I didn't see a future for myself and I couldn't see the point in me being here if I had to put up with this crippling 'anxiety', I wanted to disconnect myself from everything.
 I worried that I had an incurable disease that no one had picked up on.
 I was getting upset and stressed over silly things and started to obsess over time and feeling like it was running out.
 My mind couldn't cope with everyday life.

-My doctors finally decided to put me on medication.
+My doctors decided to put me on medication.
 I was on my first set of antidepressants Citalopram for 2 months.
 Everyday I was being violently sick on them which led me to not leaving the house, and then my symptoms of depression came out.
 They changed my medication to Sertraline.
 I attended a 1 to 1 session through Positive Step.
 I had waited 6 months for this appointment and I nervously went in wanting the world to swallow me up.
 As soon as the ‘therapist’ asked if I was ok, I just burst into tears and was inconsolable.
-I wasn’t offered a tissue or anything, the therapist just looked at me, not saying anything.
+The therapist just looked at me, not saying anything.
 I couldn’t get any words out I just felt so low and cried for the entire session.
 After half an hour she said to me to that I needed to go home and do some homework, which was writing a mood diary.
 Then I signed a piece of paper to say I attended and was told my session was over.
-So this was just an absolute waste of time, I didn’t get anything from it, just that I needed to go home and write my emotions down everyday, and this for me was hard to do as I didn’t want to write down how awful I felt, I didn’t want to see the words written out that I felt low, and sad everyday.
+So this was just an absolute waste of time, I didn’t get anything from it, just that I needed to go home and write my emotions down everyday, which my doctor could have advised me to do or I could have been told over the phone.
+This for me was hard to do as I didn’t want to write down how awful I felt, I didn’t want to see the words written out that I felt low, and sad everyday.
 I was on Sertraline for 10 months, I never felt any different so the doctor kept increasing my dose little by little, until I noticed I had the shakes, I had to wrap my legs together at night just so I could sleep, my whole body would just vibrate, in the state I was in I didn’t think it would be a side effect of my meds.
 Speaking to my doctor again they advised I upped my dose??

 A friend recommended a CBT therapist for me to go and see, she was lovely, she had suffered with mental health herself, she went through years of training to help other people who suffered.
 She explained to me how anxiety and depression affects your brain and that when you are in a low place, nothing makes sense and your head looks like a shaken snow globe.
 She stressed that mental health is a chemical imbalance.
 She taught me breathing techniques and recommended some books and apps for me to read.
 She was also like a friend that I could sit and talk to and I didn’t feel rushed.
 I came to terms with knowing that when you are depressed you take everything as a threat and this then plays with your emotions making you feel constantly stressed and paranoid.

 I was then involved in a car crash.
-Someone swerved into the side of my car and wrote it off, I ended up in A&E with back pain and whiplash.
+Someone swerved into the side of my car and wrote it off, I ended up in A&E with a slipped disk and whiplash.
 This is when I really felt a change.
-I was jumpy, paranoid and I couldn't concentrate on little things, I felt like everything was my fault, even if it wasn't, I stopped driving for a while as I could not get back on the road.
+I was jumpy, paranoid and I couldn't concentrate on anything, I felt like everything was my fault, even if it wasn't, I stopped driving for a while as I could not get back on the road.
 I was a shell of a person.
 I lost connection with myself.

 I visited a neurologist after my crash and he suggested I needed to change medication AGAIN to Mirtazepine which my doctor prescribed it to me.
 This is where I fell into a dark place.
 I felt different and I wasn't myself, I would try see friends but I wasn't really listening, I wasn't really there.
 I felt bad if I had to cancel but I just never wanted to leave my house, and put so much blame on myself.
 I'd constantly feel guilty, sad and suicidal.
 It was my parents who noticed my dip and took me to see a psychiatrist at the Priory Hospital.
 I wasn't in a great place and just wanted to come off all medication as I had been let down so many times and nothing was working.
 My faith in prescription drugs had gone out the window.
 I was diagnosed with sever bipolar depression, but advised to come off the anti-depressants as they weren't having any positive effect.
 For years I wanted to go without any drugs to see if I could cope on my own.
 I felt ok for the first few months but then I turned to marijuana to help 'normalise' myself.
 I really abused smoking as it helped me to sleep and eat.
 However, I became so dependant on it that I wouldn’t leave the house without having a smoke.
 I then got involved with harder drugs and would use them as a coping mechanism.
 At first they helped me to go out and socialise, but then I started to use even if I wasn't going out.
 As you can imagine this made me more and more anxious and paranoid and it was not who I am, I just got caught up in finding help for myself and thought drugs were the answer.